tillitis/dev-tillitis/hugo/content/memory/_index.md

 # Memory Map

+An overview of the memory of the TKey.
+See [Hardware](/hw) for how to use the hardware functions.

 ## Addressing

-Layout of a 32-bit address:

 ```
 31st bit                              0th bit